Metal complexes of diamines: Square planar complexes

 Square planar complexes of the formula [M(en)2](n+) are also well known.
 Representative square planar complexes are M = Pd(2+), Pt(2+), Cu(2+), and Au(3+).

 Related diamine complexes

 1,2-Propylenediamine, abbreviated pn, is chiral.
 It forms five-membered chelate rings analogous to en.
 The methyl substituent prefers the equatorial position on the MN2C2 ring.
-Octahedral complexes of one l-pn, i.e., [M(l-pn)3](n+)) exist as two diastereomers.
-One diastereomer with C3 symmetry, has three methyl groups sharing one face.
-The other diastereomer has only C1 symmetry.
+Octahedral complexes of one l-pn, i.e., [M(l-pn)3](n+) exist as two diastereomers.
+One diastereomer with C3 symmetry has three methyl groups sharing one face.
+The other diastereomer has only C_{1} symmetry.

 1,3-Propylenediamine, abbreviated tn, forms six-membered MN_{2}C_{3} chelate rings.
 Octahedral complexes of type [M(tn)3](n+) exist as two enantiomers.

 Numerous 1,2-diamines are known, including trans-1,2-diaminocyclohexane and stilbenediamine.
 EDTA and many aminopolycarboxylates have 1,2-diamine cores.
-They are commercial chelating agents.
+They are commercially important chelating agents.